 Help in the house

-I'm looking for someone reliable who will commit 5 hours daily to taking care of the dogs, basic household chores and allotment projects.
-You must be awake for dog feeding time (7am), immediately clean up any over night accidents (this is very important), give the dogs time in the garden, tidy and clean up after them and then at the end of the day take them all for walks and feed them again.
+I'm looking for someone reliable who will commit 5 hours daily to taking care of the dogs, basic household chores and small garden projects.
+You must be awake for dog feeding time (7am), give the dogs time in the garden, tidy and clean up after them and then also at the end of the day (5pm) take them all for walks and feed them again.

 Because of my work travel, I need someone who is able to help from Monday to Friday and willing to stay in the property overnight when I'm not here.
 I cannot consider workaways who plan to be away overnight and will not accept bringing guests back.
 Daytime guests are possible if pre agreed.

 The dogs will try to break the rules so you need to be someone who is confident, but gentle around medium and large dogs (they've all had a few nasty scares in their life before being rescued).
 They will also destroy furniture for attention if you ignore them when you're in the house.
 I need people who are happy to spend their free time at home sharing the sofa or garden with the dogs if I'm not home, instead of staying in their room.

 There's a bit of housework required also.
 This includes, daily mopping of the downstairs, changing and washing sofa covers, cleaning food bowls, putting away dog food deliveries and twice a week hoovering etc.

 If you are honest, full of energy and enthusiasm, over 24 years old, have at least one positive Workaway review (previous Host feedback), and have plenty of independence you will be welcome to help and learn (and teach) in this home.